GsDevKit/GsDevKit_home/docs/FAQ/FAQ.md

 ####6. *Do I have to bootstrap GLASS1 and tODE from scratch every time I create a stone?*
 No.

+#####tODE stone
 When you create a stone you can specify a path to a pre-built extent file, so if you want to avoid bootstrapping GLASS1 and tODE every time you create a stone you should first create a stone that you will use to manage your pre-built extent file.
 The following creates a tODE stone based on GemStone 3.2.9:

 ```
 $GS_HOME/bin/createStone prebuilt_329 3.2.9
 ```

-When a tODE stone is created a snapshot extent named `extent0.tode.dbf` is created by the [`installServerTode2` tODE script][29].
+During the `createStone` for a tODE stone, a snapshot extent named `extent0.tode.dbf` is created.

-Then whenever you want to create a new tODE stone, you can use the following command to create the stone and bypass the bootstrapping process:
+This snapshot can be used as the starting point for another `createStone` thus bypassing the bootstrapping process:

 ```
 $GS_HOME/bin/createStone -t $GS_HOME/server/stones/prebuilt_329/snapshots/extent0.tode.dbf new_329 3.2.9
 ```

-When a new version of tODE is announced, run the following"
+When a new version of tODE is announced, you can update the prebuilt stone with the following:

 ```
 $GS_HOME/bin/todeUpdate prebuilt_329
 ```

-to update tODE in your `prebuilt_329` stone.
-The `$GS_HOME/bin/todeUpdate` script creates a new `extent0.tode.dbf` after the update is complete, so the next stone you create will be using the latest version of tODE.
+which also saves a new snapshot.

+#####Non-tODE stone

-If you want to prebuild an extent file that does not contain tODE, you start by creating a stone using `$GEMSTONE/bin/extent0.seaside.dbf`:
+If you want to prebuild an extent file that does not contain tODE, start by creating a stone using `$GEMSTONE/bin/extent0.seaside.dbf`:

 ```
 $GS_HOME/bin/createStone -g prebuilt_329 3.2.9
 ```

+and then load the rest of the code that you need bootstrapped.
-Once you've create the stone, it is your responsibility to create the snapshot by following the instructions [How to make an extent snapshot backup][30].
-Thereafter you use the `-s` option and specify the path to the custom extent to create a new stone:
+You can then create the snapshot extent by following the instructions in [How to make an extent snapshot backup][30].
+Thereafter you use the `-s` option and specify the path to the custom extent when you create a new stone:

 ```
 $GS_HOME/bin/createStone -s <path-to-custom-snapshot> new_329 3.2.9